Entanglement of particles versus entanglement of fields: independent quantum resources: Introduction

 \section{Introduction}

 Our modern capacity to manipulate and control single quantum systems opened the door to previously inconceivable applications \cite{NC10,DM03}.
-Nowadays, we are pursuing communication, simulation, computation, and sensing that surpasses their classical counterparts by exploiting quantum effects and quantum correlations.
-More generally, quantum theory delivered a whole new framework for making sense of certain natural phenomena and gave birth to a plethora of different quantum effects that have been explored to advance our fundamental understanding and practical applications.
+Nowadays, we are pursuing communication, simulation, computation, and sensing in a manner that surpasses their classical counterparts by {harnessing} quantum effects and quantum correlations.
+More generally, quantum theory delivered a whole new framework for making sense of certain natural phenomena and gave birth to a plethora of different quantum effects that have been explored to advance our fundamental understanding and technological developments.

-Arguably one of the most fundamental and most widely recognized quantum phenomena is entanglement \cite{HHHH09}.
+Undoubtedly, one of the most fundamental and most widely recognized quantum phenomena is entanglement \cite{HHHH09}.
 Indeed, any generic composite system has the potential to be in a state that exhibits this form of quantum correlation, and many methods exist to detect and characterize entanglement \cite{PV07,GT09,FVMH19}.
-While other exciting forms of quantum correlations exist \cite{FP12,ASW13,KASSVSH21}, entanglement is an archetypal example for how composite quantum systems and their quantum interference properties are in opposition to a classical picture of nature \cite{EPR35,S35,S36}.
+While other exciting forms of quantum correlations exist \cite{FP12,ASW13,KASSVSH21}, entanglement is an archetypal example for how composite quantum systems and their quantum interference properties are in opposition to a classical picture of nature \cite{EPR35,S35,S36}, occurring also between different degrees of freedom in single particles \cite{AMMPP20}.
 Quantum protocols, such as quantum teleportation \cite{BBCJPW93} and superdense coding \cite{BW92}, exploit the nonlocal aspect of entanglement to establish quantum communication between distant parties, which has been proven by recent long-range \cite{NBBBU22} and ground-satellite \cite{Retal17} experiments.
-Furthermore, entanglement was explored in various many-body systems \cite{AFOV08}, ranging from different elementary particles---most notably, photons---to macroscopic structures \cite{HHRBCCKRRSBGDB05,TPOMBTSAZP21}.
-Besides particles, entanglement of quantized fields is the backbone of continuous-variable quantum science \cite{V03,BL05}.
+Furthermore, entanglement was explored in various many-body systems \cite{AFOV08}, ranging from different elementary particles---most notably, photons---to macroscopic structures \cite{S02,HHRBCCKRRSBGDB05,TPOMBTSAZP21}.
+Besides particles, entanglement of quantized fields is the backbone of continuous-variable quantum science \cite{Z02,V03,BL05}.